JRMurr/JRMurr.github.io/data/blog/rust-enviorment-and-docker-build-with-nix-flakes.md

 Once you start working in a repo with nix you never want to go back.
 No more READMEs with a list of Homebrew, apt, pacman, etc. commands you need to run.
 Building slim docker containers is a breeze without needing to manually handle multiple layers to copy build artifacts from.

+This post will mostly be a quick and dirty guide to getting started with nix, so I won't go into too much detail on what nix is doing under the hood/nix syntax.
+For a quick and dirty nix syntax reference I recommend [learn X in Y's post](https://learnxinyminutes.com/docs/nix/), if you have some functional programming experience most of the basics will be quick to pick up.

 ## The Dev environment